Village Sign

 For non-building fund: 09-01-54 80637083

-If possible please gift aid any donation by requesting a Gift aid form from that can be found in the Church
+If possible please gift aid any donation by requesting a Gift aid form that can be found in the Church.

-More information and details will be posted on this page as they become available, but keep an eye on the Whitton Team website http://whittonteam.org.uk
+More information will be posted on this page as it becomes available, but keep an eye on the Whitton Team website

 x